The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: WEAVE's Organizational Structure

 \subsection{Quality Assurance Group (QAG)}

-Although various checks are performed on the spectra being processed by the Core and Advanced Processing Systems before reaching the WEAVE Archive System, some unexpected results requiring closer inspection are anticipated, especially at the start of Survey operations.
-To allow such spectra to be caught and investigated quickly, the Quality Assurance Group (QAG) of each science team will perform regular checks on data taken for their survey to ensure that the spectra are of sufficient quality.\looseness-1
+Although various checks are performed on the spectra being processed by the CPS and APS before reaching the WAS, some unexpected results requiring closer inspection are anticipated, especially at the start of Survey operations.
+To allow such spectra to be caught and investigated quickly, the QAG of each science team will perform regular checks on data taken for their survey to ensure that the spectra are of sufficient quality.\looseness-1

 The work of the QAG will also be instrumental in decisions to be made on timescales of several months to a year.
 Although each of the eight science teams comprising the global WEAVE Survey has an internally and externally reviewed five-year survey plan based on its individual science case prior to start of Survey operations, the detailed planning of which fields/targets are submitted for observations (and when) is a real-time decision-making operation that will continue to take place on a trimesterly cycle.
 The QAG will report its findings of their quality-assessment work to the STL and SWG member(s) of their team on a regular basis.
 This, in turn, will form the basis of decisions made by the STL and SWG on any necessary strategic planning for upcoming submissions on how to proceed with their survey.
 Reports from the QAG will also be combined with individual survey completion rates and other considerations such as right-ascension pressure for top-level Survey-planning decisions to be made by the Science Executive.\looseness-1